tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 Best setup solutions for this task you can find in the section "5.
 Results of the work".

 ## 4. Implementation
-This implementation has 9 classes, 1 launch file, and 1 config file to tune desirable settings.
+This implementation has 9 classes, 1 config file to tune desirable settings, and 1 launch file, .
 ### 4.1.
 Classes
 Each class is documented, so the reader can read for himself what each function does.
 Here the main purpose of each class is briefly described.
 Furthermore,